 if:

-no single response adequately addresses all the specifications stated in the solicitation;
+no single quote, bid, or proposal adequately addresses all the specifications stated in the solicitation;

-all responses are unclear or deficient in one or more respects;
+all quotes, bids, or proposals are unclear or deficient in one or more respects;

-all proposed costs exceed the acquiring entity’s available funding; or
+all proposed quotes, bids, or proposals exceed the acquiring entity’s available funding; or

-two or more responses receive an identical evaluation score that is the highest score.
+two or more proposals receive an identical evaluation score that is the highest score.

-A best and final offer may only be submitted by a responsible bidder that has submitted a responsive response.
+A best and final offer may only be submitted by a responsible bidder that has submitted a responsive quote, bid, or proposal.

 The best and final offer process may not be used to change: